 Instructions

 - In a stand or hand-held mixer bowl, add the cream cheese and butter.
-Turn your mixer to a medium speed for about 3 minutes.
-If your butter and cream cheese are still really cold and hard, gradually increase the speed of your mixer from the low speed.
+Turn your mixer to a medium speed for about 2 minutes.
+If your butter and cream cheese are still really cold, slowly increase the speed of your mixer from a low speed.
 This will take longer to blend the two ingredients.
-Add the sugar and blend for another 2 minutes.
+Add the sugar and blend for another 3 minutes.
 Stop and scrape down your bowl and across the bottom.
 Turn the mixer back on to medium-low speed and add the vanilla extract.
-Break one of the eggs into a bowl (to make sure you do not have any eggshells) and add it to the cookie batter, after being incorporated; repeat with the second egg.
+Break one egg into a bowl (to make sure you do not have any eggshells) and add it to the cookie batter, after being incorporated; repeat with the second egg.

-- I scrape down the sides again and turn the mixer back on to a low speed before gradually adding the flour mixture.
-Blend till incorporated, then add the caramel and pecan bits.
-You want to get the caramel and pecan bits as evenly throughout the cookie dough as possible.
+- I scrape down the sides again and turn the mixer back on to a low speed before adding the flour about a third at a time to the wet mixture.
+This should only take about a minute, so try not to over mix the flour.
+Scrape down the sides and across the bottom, then add the caramel chips and pecan pieces.
+You want to get the caramel and pecan pieces as evenly mixed throughout the cookie dough as possible.
 You may have to mix a little by hand to ensure evenness.
 Cover loosely with plastic wrap and refrigerate for 30 minutes.

-- Preheat the oven to 350°, and line 2 cookie sheet pans with parchment paper.
+- Preheat the oven to 350°F (175°C or 180°C), and line 2 cookie sheet pans with parchment paper.
 Taking a medium cookie scoop and scoop out 12 mounds onto one of the cookie sheet pans.
-Take 1 pecan half and push it down on the top of each cookie mound.
+Take 1 pecan half and lightly push it down on the top of each cookie mound.
 Bake for 10-12 minutes.
-After you pull the cookies out of the oven, take a butter knife and gently push any caramel that has spread out back to the cookie.
-Leave the cookies on the pan for at least 5 minutes before moving them to a cooling rack.
-This recipe makes about 2-½ dozen!
+After you pull the cookies out of the oven, leave the cookies on the pan for at least 3-5 minutes before moving them to a cooling rack.

 NUTRITION DISCLAIMER